Change is happening, faster than you think

 Though some financial KPI are clearly useful for learning and improving our business, the Return On Objectives is much more appropriate and measurable when dealing with brand image, digital transformation, and customer satisfaction.
 Now that we can recognize our prospects as customers, some of these objectives can be:

-- get more prospects onto the website (visibility and social)
+- get more prospects onto the website (through SEO visibility and social media)

 - get more prospects to browse more products (e-commerce) or read more articles (B2B)

-- get more prospects to contact your human salesforce (UX and influence)
+- get more prospects to contact your human salesforce (through influential UX)

 - showcase more and achieve more sharing of content